-- Approves Nomcom's IESG nominations
+- o Approves NomCom's IESG nominations

-- Acts as the appeals board for appeals against IESG actions
+- o Acts as the appeals board for appeals against IESG actions

-- Appoints and oversees the RFC Editor
+- o Appoints and oversees the RFC Editor

-- Approves the appointment of the IANA
+- o Approves the appointment of the IANA

-- Acts as an advisory body to the ISOC
+- o Acts as an advisory body to ISOC

-- Oversees IETF liaisons with other standards bodies
+- o Oversees IETF liaisons with other standards bodies

-Like the IESG, the IAB members are selected for multi-year positions by the Nomcom, and are approved by the Board of Trustees of the ISOC.
+Like the IESG, the IAB members are selected for multi-year positions by the NomCom and are approved by the ISOC Board of Trustees.

-1.2.4 IANA (Internet Assigned Numbers Authority)
+3.2.4.
+IANA (Internet Assigned Numbers Authority)